capensis/canopsis/doc/sakura/glossary.rst

 Component containing widgets, used to dispose them in a specific layout.
 There is only one widget container, which can have different layout mixins.

-See :ref:`user-ui-widgets-containers` for more informations.
+For more informations, see:

+ * :ref:`user-ui-widgets-containers`

 UI View
 -------

 Editable view which contains by default a single widget container.

-See :ref:`user-ui-view` for more informations.
+For more informations, see:

+ * :ref:`user-ui-view`

 Miscellaneous
 ~~~~~~~~~~~~~